Make a budget they said, it’ll be fun they said.

 This 365-day challenge is proof that a little goes a long, long way.
 You won’t be maxing out your savings to the tens of thousands but you’ll definitely be able to rack up a few hundred without you even noticing.
 This challenge basically gets you to add no more than a couple of cents or dollars to your account every day.
 Day one will see you add $0.01 to your account, day two will see you add $0.02, day 40 will see you add $0.40, day 100 will see you add $1.00 and the final day of day 365 will see you add $3.65.
 After an entire year of doing this, you’ll have an extra $667.95 in your savings.
 Not bad for some shrapnel, right?

 The 50/20/30 Budget Rule

-If budgeting in general, has never been your friend comrade, this is okay—we can work with this.
-The 50/20/30 rule is a really easy rule to throw down in practice and is thought of as one of the easiest methods to implement when you’re really trying to manage your funds for the first time.
+If 'budgeting' in general, has never been your friend comrade, this is okay—we can work with this.
+The 50/20/30 rule is the OG rule to throw down in practice and is thought of as one of the easiest methods to implement when you’re really trying to manage your funds for the first time.
 The rule basically applies to how you divide your income (after tax)—into needs, savings and wants.
 It basically stipulates that 50 per cent of your income be directed towards your needs which are your absolute living essentials like food, rent, utilities and transport.
 Then, 20 per cent of your income, should go into your ongoing savings, like an emergency fund, vacation fund, big shopping sprees—you name it.
 Finally, 30 per cent of your income goes towards your wants, which may look like flexible, every day spending like on coffee or even lunch at work.

 While you're at it, check out all the easiest tax services to get around this EOFY too.